11 Health Perks You Didn’t Know You Can Get for Free

 Free health services in every community

-If you can’t afford a health plan and don’t qualify for coverage (either through Medicaid or otherwise), you can still get low-cost health care at a nearby community health center.
+If you can’t afford a health plan and don’t qualify for coverage (either through Medicaid or otherwise), you can still get low-cost healthcare at a nearby community health center.
 Try the government’s Health Resources and Services Administration’s site.
 How much you’ll be asked to pay will depend on your income.
 Health services provided by community health centers include prenatal care, child vaccinations, general primary care, and referrals for specialized care.
+This is exactly how much healthcare costs in every state.

 Free blood pressure screenings

-Based on American Heart Association estimates, nearly half of our country suffers from high blood pressure.
+Based on American Heart Association estimates, nearly half of our country (46 percent of American adults) suffers from high blood pressure.
 Luckily, you can get blood pressure screenings free of charge at many pharmacies around the country—and we’re not talking about those free-standing machines where you do it yourself and hope for the best.
 You’ll be screened by an actual person who’s qualified to read your blood pressure and explain the results.
-And here are 31 things you can do right now to keep your blood pressure at healthy levels.

 Free skin cancer screenings

-According to the Centers for Disease Control and Prevention, 76,665 people were diagnosed with some form of melanoma in 2014.
-Because early detection saves lives, the American Academy of Dermatology offers free skin cancer screenings at locations around the country as part of its “SPOTme” program (here’s how to find a location near you).
+According to the American Cancer Society, about 91,000 people were diagnosed with some form of melanoma in 2018.
+Because early detection saves lives, the American Academy of Dermatology offers free skin cancer screenings at locations around the country as part of its “SPOTme” program.
 In addition, please be sure to examine your own skin on a regular basis.
+If you see anything, you can make an appointment at one of the participating SPOTme centers.
 Here are the warning signs you need to watch out for.
-If you see anything, you can make an appointment at one of the participating SPOTme centers.

 Free dental care

 If cost is keeping you from cleanings and care, check out the free and low-cost dental care programs in every state.
 The programs include checkups, cleanings, fluoride treatments, caps, dentures, braces, fillings, dental implants, and extractions.
-You can learn more from FreeDentalCare.com.
-And to take better care of your teeth, please note these 30 everyday mistakes that dentists want you to avoid making.
+You can learn more from FreeDentalCare.us.

 While there’s some controversy about the effectiveness of mammograms, they can help to reduce breast cancer-related deaths in women ages 40 to 74, and especially over age 50 according to the National Cancer Institute.
 The National Breast Cancer Foundation partners with medical facilities across the country to provide free mammograms and follow-up treatment for those in need.